-The Adventurous Journey section gives participants the opportunity to do adventurous activities in new environments, as part of a group of four to seven participants.
-The idea is to take the group (which cannot be a family group) out of their comfort zones - to travel away from habitation, using any non-motorised mode of transport (which can be mixed to make the journey more interesting) - all while staying within a safe setting achieved through suitable training and supervision.
+The idea is to engage the group (which cannot be a family group) in adventurous and challenging activities, using a non-motorised mode of travel all while staying within a safe setting achieved through suitable training and supervision.

 What types of journey are involved?

-What are the requirements for an Adventurous Journey?
+What are the key requirements for an Adventurous Journey?